Ankara plans to build a new town near Syrian city of al-Bab in six months.

 Khoshcheshm noted that it is unlikely that Russia, Syria and Iran will agree with the Turkish plan, unless they receive the needed guarantees, considering strong opposition of the Syrian government to the plan of Turkey and the US on establish the so-called safe zones, which “envisages a belt in northern Syria to accommodate refugees, whose security, according to the plan, should be provided by militant groups.”

-Posted by Jim W. Dean, Managing Editor on March 9, 2017, With 723 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on March 9, 2017, With 731 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.